portellam/post-install-setup-script/README.md

     * other/unsorted

 ## DISCLAIMER
 Tested on Debian Linux.

-## To-Do
-* lots of work to be done
-* make processes that can be distro-agnostic, more-so
+Work-in-progress.